Norhanms/Learn-typescript/README.md

 > npm install -g typescript
 ```

-To check for it is installed correctly, type in
+To check for it is installed correctly, type in the following command to see its version

 ```
 > tsc -v

 ```
-## transpiling TS files into JS
+## Transpiling TS files into JS
 We need to convert ts files into js inorder to be seen by the browser.
 This process is called transpiling.
 ```